slatedb/slatedb/docs/0001-manifest.md

 2. Create a new merged SST in `leveled_ssts`'s level 0 that contains all `wal` SST key-value pairs
 3. Update the manifest with the new `leveled_ssts`, `wal_id_last_compacted`, and `wal_id_last_seen`

 _NOTE: This design implies that level 0 for `leveled_ssts` will not be range partitioned.
 Each SST in level 0 would be a full a-z range.
 This is how traditional LSMs work.
 If we were to go with range partitioning in level 0, we'd need to do a full level 0 merge every time we compact `wal`; this could be expensive.
-This design decision discussed in more detail [here](https://github.com/slatedb/slatedb/pull/39/files#r1589855599)._
+This design decision is discussed in more detail [here](https://github.com/slatedb/slatedb/pull/39/files#r1589855599)._

 Merging leveled SSTs (2) is outside the scope of this design.